 Armoire Features

-Drawers: Unlike a wardrobe with only a rod to hang clothing, an armoire includes draws to store items.
-Anywhere from 2 to 8 draws is an average number for any armoire allowing organization and easy-to-find storage.
+Drawers: Unlike a wardrobe with only a rod to hang clothing, an armoire includes drawers to store items.
+Anywhere from 2 to 8 drawers is an average number, allowing organization and easy-to-find storage.

 Most drawers have ball-bearing guides for smooth operation and come with linings such as felt and cedar to protect items from moisture and dust.